Cobie Durant: Pre-draft

-He improved his draft stock after performing well in the 2022 East–West Shrine Bowl.
-Durant was one of only four HBCU players to attend the NFL Scouting Combine.
-His 4.38s in the 40-yard dash was the fifth best time amongst all defensive backs.
-At the conclusion of the pre-draft process, NFL draft scouts and analysts projected Durant would be selected in the fifth or sixth rounds of the 2022 NFL Draft.
-The NFL Draft Bible had Durant ranked as the ninth best inside cornerback in the draft.
-Michael Renner of Pro Football Focus listed Durant as the 31st best cornerback prospect (246th overall) on his big board.
+Durant improved his draft stock after performing well in the 2022 East–West Shrine Bowl, and was one of only four HBCU players to attend the NFL Scouting Combine.
+His 4.38s in the 40-yard dash was the fifth-best time amongst all defensive backs.
+At the conclusion of the pre-draft process, NFL draft scouts and analysts projected Durant would be selected in the fifth or sixth round of the upcoming NFL Draft.
+The NFL Draft Bible had Durant ranked as the ninth-best inside cornerback in the draft.
+Michael Renner of Pro Football Focus listed Durant as the 31st-best cornerback prospect (246th overall) on his big board.